 The Sheridan College Foundation

-The Sheridan College Foundation handles over one hundred and seventy scholarships with a wide variety of qualifications, including but not limited to: art, construction, dental hygiene, nursing, machine tooling, engineering, music, scholastic achievement, non-traditional students, veterans and more.
+The Sheridan College Foundation handles over 170 scholarships with a wide variety of qualifications, including but not limited to: art, construction, dental hygiene, nursing, machine tooling, engineering, music, scholastic achievement, non-traditional students, veterans and more.
 The Sheridan College Financial Aid office works with the Sheridan College Foundation to match scholarships with qualifying students.
 Interested students need to submit the NWCCD scholarship application above.

 Complete List of Sheridan College Foundation Scholarships